Are you searching for things to do in Penzance? This blog post goes into them all!

 Visit nearby Mousehole

-With narrow streets and a gorgeous harbour, Mousehole (pronounced Mowzel) is one of the most beautiful villages in Cornwall.
+With narrow streets winding down toward a gorgeous harbour, famous for bright blue waters with colourful boats bobbing on the water, Mousehole (pronounced Mowzel) is one of the most beautiful villages in Cornwall.

-It has a long history spanning back through the 13th century and before – it was once a much more important settlement than Penzance.
+It has a long history spanning back to ancient towns – its harbour was once much more important than Penzance.

-You can also enjoy the beach, go swimming or stand up paddle boarding, go shopping or eat at some of the cafes, or even walk to the nearby village of Paul to find the grave of the last monoglot Cornish speaker!
+You could even walk to the nearby village of Paul to find the grave of Dolly Pentreath, the last monoglot Cornish speaker!

 St Michael’s Mount

-This National Trust owned castle has a long history spanning back to ancient times when it was a place of pilgrimage, although the Medieval castle was built in the 12th century.
+It was once a place of pilgrimage, although the Medieval castle that stands today was built in the 12th century.

 If you are a National Trust member, your visit is free – although you may still need to pay for a boat crossing if you are unable to use the causeway.

-Trengwainton Garden is a National Trust run property situated just inland from Penzance.
+Trengwainton Garden is another National Trust-run property – this one’s situated just inland from Penzance!

-With colourful flowers, woodland paths, wide-open spaces and beautiful sea views from specific points, these manicured gardens are an excellent place for an afternoon stroll.
+With colourful flowers, woodland paths, wide-open spaces and beautiful sea views from specific points, the manicured Trengwainton Garden is an excellent place for an afternoon stroll.

 Dogs on leads are welcome.

-There are quite a few incredible wineries in Cornwall, and Polgoon vineyard is no exception – it’s definitely one of the best things to do in Penzance.
+There are quite a few incredible wineries in Cornwall, and Polgoon vineyard is no exception – it’s definitely one of the places to visit in Penzance.